Akash-Asok/Kerala-IoT-Challenge/README.md

 The signal from the infrared remote controller is a series of binary pulse code.
 To avoid the other infrared signal interference during the wireless transmission, the signal is pre-modulated at a specific carrier frequency and then send out by an infrared emission diode.
 The infrared receiving device needs to filter out other waves and receive signals at that specific frequency and to modulate it back to binary pulse code, known as demodulation.

 ## WORKING
 IR remote controls, as the name would imply, make use of pulses of infrared light to send signals to a receiving device such as a television or sound system.
-Each button on the remote control sends out a unique pattern of pulses which are decoded by the receiver so that the appropriate action
+Each button on the remote control sends out a unique pattern of pulses which are decoded by the receiver so that the appropriate action is performed.

 ## COMPONENTS REQUIRED
 * Arduino Uno Board